 compàirteachadh │ engagement

-This year, Marcas accepted the position of Vice-chair at the Federation of Writers (Scotland), a role he will combine with his existing positions as Gaelic and Social Media Co-ordinator.
+This year, Marcas accepted the position of Chair at the Federation of Writers (Scotland), a role he will combine with his existing positions as Gaelic and Social Media Co-ordinator.

 Marcas' involvement with the Federation brought about the Gaelic category in its annual Vernal Equinox competition meaning that the Federation's competitions are one of the few open to writers working in all of Scotland's literary languages.

 In 2021 Marcas pioneered a series of events with Gaelic women writers, held on Zoom and broadcast on YouTube.
 The events were unique in that they were specifically designed to introduce non-Gaelic speakers to our literature and to breakdown the barriers of unfamiliarity which currently prevent full Gaelic inclusion within the sector.

 As Federation Chair Marcas hopes to expand the membership and remit of the Federation beyond the Central Belt and to connect wiritng communities throughout Scotland.

 Check out the Federation's website for it's full calendar of events - both in person and online.

 You can also find the Federation on Facebook.

 In 2022 Marcas accepted the request to be co-opted onto the Executive Board of the Saltire Society.

 He has been a board member of the Scottish Writers' Centre since 2020.